Energy Density of Fields Calculator

 What is energy density?

 Energy density is the amount of energy stored per unit volume of a substance or field.
-In electromagnetic fields, it represents how much energy is contained in a given volume of space where electric and magnetic fields exist.
+For electromagnetic fields, it represents how much energy is contained within a given volume of space occupied by electric and magnetic fields.
+A higher energy density means more energy is packed into the same volume.

-What is the energy density of a capacitor having electric field 50 N/C?
+What is the energy density of a capacitor with an electric field of 50 N/C?

-Is there a theoretical limit for energy density?
+Is there a theoretical limit for energy density in electromagnetic fields?

 How does energy density relate to electromagnetic waves?